 - Be granted to the least cost provider without contract negotiations

-This method actually encourages effective competition to obtain products required with an emphasis on the value for money.
-However, considering that it is a procedure based method quite many experts feel that this method is not very suitable for large or complex acquisitions owing to its intense focus on the output process instead of rigid compliance to the standards.
+This method encourages effective competition to obtain products required with an emphasis on value for money.
+However, considering that it is a procedure-based method quite many experts feel that this method is not very suitable for large or complex acquisitions owing to its intense focus on the output process instead of rigid compliance to the standards.

 Disadvantages of Open Tendering:

-- Complex requirements are not very suited for this method
+- Complex requirements are not very suited to this method

 - Extended timelines

 - Complications in defining the exact needs and requirements of the procuring company

 2. Restricted Tendering

 Unlike the open tendering method of the Procurement Life Cycle, restricted tendering only places a limit on the number of requests for tenders that can be sent by the various suppliers in the market.
 And because of the selective nature of this process, restricted tendering is also known as selective tendering.
 Restricted tendering is considered a competitive procurement method but the competition is limited to agencies that are invited by the procuring team.

 The procuring company should establish a set of guidelines when selecting the suppliers as randomized selections will not be very apt for the entire process.
 This method is selective to find the best-suited and qualified suppliers to procure goods from plus it also saves a lot of time and resources for the company.